Why live in Guernsey?

 Customs and Excise

 Import duty is liable on goods imported from outside of the European Community and is collected at a rate common to all 12 Community countries.

 Guernsey benefits from relatively mild winters and cool sunnier summers.
-As with the UK, the hottest months are August and September when temperatures are generally around 20 °C (68 °F).
+As with the UK, the hottest months are May to September when temperatures are generally around 20 °C (68 °F).
 On average, the coldest month is February with an average weekly mean air temperature of 6 °C (42.8 °F).
 Snow rarely falls and is unlikely to settle, but is most likely to fall in February.
 The temperature rarely drops below freezing.
-Back to top >